YanirShahak/analytics-ai/oci-generative-ai-agents-introduction/4-create-the-agent/create-the-agent-tenancy.md

    ![Screenshot showing the initial set of the SQL tool configuration](./images/sql-tool-info-1.jpg)

-1. Under **Import database schema configuration for this tool**, selec the **Inline** option which will allow us to use the same schema text we've used when we created the database.
+1. Under **Import database schema configuration for this tool**, select the **Inline** option which will allow us to use the same schema text we've used when we created the database.
 1. Copy the following text and paste it into the **Database schema** field:

       ```sql